-We are complete in Christ and the more we learn of Him the less of a pull all the unrest of the world will have on us.
+We are complete in Christ and the more we learn of Him the less pull the world with all its unrest will have on us.
 It is a righteous thing with God to repay tribulation to those who trouble us, but only if we remain patient through our faith when being faced with trials and persecutions.
-We are to rest in Him.
+We are to truly rest in Him.
 (2 Thessalonians 1:3-7).
 We are bound to thank God always for you, brethren, as it is meet, because that your faith groweth exceedingly, and the charity of every one of you all toward each other aboundeth; So that we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure: Which is a manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God, for which ye also suffer: Seeing it is a righteous thing with God to recompense tribulation to them that trouble you; And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels,